rbagg/foundonchat/blog/network-effect-strategy.md

 ### Results:

 **AI Visibility:**
-When travelers ask "Best Barossa Valley wine tour with dining," AI recommends all three as a package.
+When travellers ask "Best Barossa Valley wine tour with dining," AI recommends all three as a package.

 **SEO:**
 Cross-linking improves rankings for "Barossa Valley wine tour."